 Growing up in the Pacific Northwest, Charles Luce let his imagination fly.
-Years later, Charles’ life is still soaring—literally and figuratively—as an accomplished pilot, musician, and chair of Moye White's Intellectual Property Group.
+Years later, Charles’ life is still soaring - literally and figuratively - as an accomplished pilot, musician, and chair of Moye White’s Intellectual Property Group and co-chair of its Law Practice Professionals Group.

 A tenacious advocate, Charles counsels clients of every size on trademarks, copyrights, computer technology, Internet law, licensing, contracts, and other areas of intellectual property.